ivankravets/BulliBus/README.md

  * Not having to use DE feature would simplify timing and make general implementation more easy and bus faster.
 This can be done by x-linking TTL directly or by e.g. using a CAN transceiver or I²C driver.
+ * Error handling if no response arrives -> calling callback with empty cargo?